 Torre Lee Soho, Beijing

 Skyscrapers China - November 2019, the Leeza SOHO tower, designed by zaha hadid architects (ZHA), was inaugurated in China.
 It is the building with the tallest atrium in the world.

-the project will feature Beijing's new business “City”, a growing financial and transportation hub between the city center and the international airport.
-The new district is an integral part of the Chinese capital's multimodal urban plan to foster growth without affecting existing infrastructure networks.
-As part of the master plan, the 45-story tower (a 172.800 square meter building) offers advanced, flexible and efficient office space for small and medium-sized businesses.
+the project will feature Beijing's new business "City", a growing financial and transportation hub between the city center and the international airport.
+The new district is an integral part of the Chinese capital's multimodal urban plan to foster growth without affecting the existing infrastructure networks.
+As part of the master plan, the 45-story tower (a 172.800 square meter building) provides advanced, flexible and efficient office space for small and medium-sized businesses.

 Burj Jumeira, Dubai

 New skyscraper Dubai - February 2019, the works and plans for "Burj Jumeira", a tower designed by SOM for Dubai, formerly home of the tallest skyscraper in the world, are unveiled.
 The base of the tower corresponds to the fingerprint of Sheikh Mohammed Bin Rashid al Maktoum, ruler of the emirate of Dubai.
 This structure, an outdoor social space, is planned to host cultural and artistic events and will include numerous furnishings, fountains and an outdoor terraced amphitheater.
 The first batch of housing will be delivered in 2023.
 How tall is the Dubai skyscraper?
 At a guess ... no, I'm kidding, of course I know: 550 meters.
 The tallest tower in the world, also in Dubai, is distant.
 But this is more characteristic.